 Day 7: This morning we transfer to the Central Pacific region.
 En route we stop at the Tarcoles bridge to see the enormous crocodiles and past Quepos we stop and continue on foot.
 We walk to the small community of Quebrada Arroyo, guardians of the Los Campesinos reserve in the basin of the Savegre River.
 Our lodge is surrounded by extraordinary forest and waterfalls, and we can swim in the natural pools.

 Day 8: This morning we walk from our lodge in the Los Campesinos reserve with a local guide (approx 4hrs).
 We stop at the lookout point with great views of the Pacific ocean and the beaches of Manuel Antonio before we continue onto El Silencio where we meet our vehicle.
 We transfer (approx 1hr) to Dominical and then Uvita on the Pacific coast with it's tropical sandy beaches.
 Overnight Uvita.

 Day 9: We transfer to Sierpe where we board our private boat.
 Taking our belongings with us for the next 3 days we travel through the mangroves along the Rio Sierpe which pours out into Drake Bay.
-Here we settle into our fixed tented camp in the Corcovado National Park.
-Situated on the beach we have the opportunity to relax, swim and enjoy the peace of this remote and idyllic spot of paradise.
+Here we settle into our lodge in the Corcovado National Park.
+Our simple cabins are in the forest, 100m from the beach.
+We relax, swim and enjoy the peace of this remote and idyllic spot of paradise.

 Day 10: Today we visit Cano Island, 10 miles off the coast.
 This paradise island rising like an emerald out of the sea has white-sand beaches, coastal cliffs and a dense interior forest.
 From the boat we may see schools of dolphins.
 Park authorities often shut the island due to environmental concerns.
 If this occurs we snorkel near the island and then travel to San Josecito beach.